 Father’s Club Manual

-This manual on Engaging Men in Maternal, Newborn, and Child Health (MNCH) and Sexual and Reproductive Health (SRH) was developed for the Strengthening Health Outcomes for Women and Children (SHOW) Program by Promundo, with technical guidance from Plan International Canada and support from Global Affairs Canada.
+This manual focuses on engaging men in maternal, newborn and child health (MNCH) and essential health care for women and girls.
+It was developed for the Strengthening Health Outcomes for Women and Children (SHOW) project by Promundo, with technical guidance from Plan Canada and support from Global Affairs Canada.

 Download the report